stamatispetalas/stamatispetalas.github.io/_pages/about.md

 My work and research
 ======
-In my research I study the physical oceanography of the eastern Mediterranean with a special focus on Greek Seas and their interaction with the Black Sea, as well as the ocean influence on local climate and coastal systems through air-sea interactions, sea level rise and wave action.
+In my research I study the physical oceanography of the eastern Mediterranean with a special focus on Greek Seas and their interaction with neighboring basins, as well as the ocean influence on local climate and coastal systems through air-sea interactions, sea level rise and wave action.

 I do this by configuring hydrodynamic numerical simulations and analyzing their results in combination with data from observations.
 My main interests include Ocean Dynamics, Air-Sea Interactions, Extreme Events, Climate Forecasting, and evaluation of Climate Change, Variability and their impact on systems.

 <!--
-You can find out more about my work in the [Projects](https://stamatispetalas.github.io/Projects) section, where I provide more information.
+You can find out more about my work in the [Projects](https://stamatispetalas.github.io/Projects) section, where I provide more information on past and current projects, and some hints on future .
 -->

 Main topics of interest